reconbug/dotfiles-3/docs/dev-tools-manual.md

 # install

-# when prompt, do not update your shell configuration files.
+# WARNING!!! when prompt, do not update your shell configuration files.

 ~/.fzf/install
 ```